mars-ai/mars-ai.github.io/README.md

 ### Edit Publications & People Section

-To edit **Publications** and **People** section, please edit [this Google Sheet document](https://docs.google.com/spreadsheets/d/1fNsyhX-Ra-L9AEQ8uqEkyyCzdf7Erm66TFiyqcGOJL0/edit?usp=sharing).
+To edit **Publications** and **People** section, please edit Publications and People sheet of [this Google Sheet document](https://docs.google.com/spreadsheets/d/1fNsyhX-Ra-L9AEQ8uqEkyyCzdf7Erm66TFiyqcGOJL0/edit?usp=sharing).
 The content of this file is directly synchronized to this homepage.
 If you need edit permission for this repository, please ask Dongkwan Kim(dongkwan.kim@kaist.ac.kr).

+### Add & Edit Custom Markdown-based Webpage

+To add and edit custom markdown-based webpages, Please edit Documents sheet of [this Google Sheet document](https://docs.google.com/spreadsheets/d/1fNsyhX-Ra-L9AEQ8uqEkyyCzdf7Erm66TFiyqcGOJL0/edit?usp=sharing).
+The content of this file is directly synchronized to this homepage.
+Make sure you start the **path** value with `/`. e.g. `/nips2018`.

 ### Set up